 👉 Buy 3 or More to Get a Mysterious Surprise Package, Waiting for the Surprise to Come.

 Crown Height: Approx. 11 – 11.75 cm.
 (4.3″ – 4.6″)

 Material: 100% Toquilla Straw - Carludovica Palmata

 Brim Size: Approx. 8.5cm – 10cm (3.30" - 3.90")

 Weaves Count: 90 points per sq. inch

 LIGHTWEIGHT & FLEXIBLE: With approximately 80 grams of weight and carefully selected toquilla palm fronds, this straw hat provides the ultimate comfort with a generous amount of shade for your face.

-OUR QUALITY: Our Panama Hats have been in the market for over 30 years, with thousands of satisfied customers wearing them.
-We are confident that we can deliver you the best quality of these panama hats for men and women made by our amazingly talented artisans from our hometown in Ecuador.
+OUR QUALITY: Our Panama Hats have been in the market since 1983, with thousands of satisfied customers wearing them.
+We are confident that we can deliver you the best quality of these Panama Hats for men and women made by our amazingly talented artisans from our hometown in Ecuador.
 Since all of our products are hand-made using natural fibers and materials, slight differences in shape and color will exist.
 These are not defects, but underline the originality of your hat.

 Our products guarantee fair prices for its weavers including transparent and effective channels of commerce.